Feel on top of the world Towcester Therapy Centre 01327 353544 McTimoney Chiropractic

 My name is Krisha Baker.
-My first experience of McTimoney chiropractic came after experiencing chronic and debilitating headaches which were alleviated by treatment.
+My first experience of McTimoney chiropractic came after personally experiencing chronic and debilitating headaches.
 I was so happy with the results that I decided that this was a field I would like to enter myself.
 I attended the McTimoney College of Chiropractic in Abingdon and completed their 4 year Honours degree course, graduating in March 2005 and have been practicing as a registered chiropractor ever since.
+The arrival of my first baby in 2008 led me to develop a special interest in working with expectant mums, adding to my knowledge by attending courses with the ICPA, Gail Tully of Spinning Babies and the Pelvic Partnership amongst others. .
 Nothing gives me more pleasure than to have a patient return to see me, smiling because they are feeling better.

 What can chiropractic help ?

-Research evidence is available to support the use of chiropractic to treat:
+Research evidence is available to support the use of chiropractic in cases of :

 How is chiropractic different from osteopathy?

-In the main you will find that an osteopath tends to use more soft tissue work than a chiropractor (although many chiropractors, including myself, also do this) whilst a chiropractor will concentrate on bony manipulation to free up the functioning of the nervous system.
-A chiropractor will more often use short lever adjusting techniques which work directly on the individual vertebrae whereas an osteopath may use long lever techniques such as exerting a pull on an arm to adjust an area in the mid back.
+In the main you will find that an osteopath tends to use more soft tissue work than a chiropractor (although many chiropractors, including myself, also do this) whilst a chiropractor will concentrate on bony manipulation, aiming to enhance neuromusculoskeletal function.
+A chiropractor will more often use short lever adjusting techniques whereas an osteopath may use long lever techniques such as exerting a pull on an arm to adjust an area in the mid back.

 What can I expect from my first session ?